End-stage renal disease

 Kidney disease is diagnosed through urine and blood tests.
 These tests measure levels of creatinine and urea nitrogen in the urine and blood.

-End-stage renal disease is a lifelong condition unless a kidney transplant is done.
+End-stage renal disease is almost always a lifelong condition unless a kidney transplant is done.
 Even with a successful transplant, a person must take medicine for the rest of his or her life.

 You can take steps to reduce your risk of developing end-stage renal disease: